Dr Peter Downs

 Associate Professor (Senior Lecturer) in Physical Geography

 I am a chartered fluvial geomorphologist (CGeog (Geomorph)) with teaching, research and consultancy interests focussed on the impacts of human activities on the dynamics of river environments and the role of geomorphology in promoting sustainable river management and restoration.
-Recent projects have involved research into high-resolution monitoring of coarse sediment transport in a lowland river, planning and monitoring of gravel augmentation downstream of dams, the influence of historical land and river management activities on river channel morphology, the development of spatially-explicit sediment budgets to help preserve salmon habitat, the role of baseline data in developing sustainable approaches to river restoration, and strategies for sediment management during dam removal.
+Recent research has involved modelling cumulative impact assessment of land and river management activities on river channel morphology in the late Anthropocene, high-resolution monitoring and prediction of coarse bedload sediment transport, planning and monitoring of gravel augmentation downstream of dams, the development of spatially-explicit sediment budgets to help preserve salmon habitat, the role of baseline data in developing sustainable approaches to river restoration, and strategies for sediment management during dam removal.

 My teaching interests at Plymouth are informed by my research expertise.
 My undergraduate teaching is focussed on the fundamental science of river environments, how natural catchment processes are influenced by human activities and how to restore environmentally-damaged rivers.
 At Masters level, I teach about how to use ecosystem services to achieve sustainability in river basin management.
 My classes include a combination of formal lectures, project-led coursework, and field-based practical assignments.
 I also contribute to undergraduate and postgraduate residential field classes.

 My research and teaching is based on experiences gained during a career that includes both academia and professional practice: I was a lecturer at the University of Nottingham in the 1990s before spending a decade as a consultant scientist in California.
-I returned to academia at Plymouth University in 2010 where I am the programme coordinator for the IEMA-accredited Masters degree in Sustainable Environmental Management.
-I was recently the Honorary Secretary of the British Society for Geomorphology (2011-2014) working to promote geomorphology research and the professional status of geomorphology in the UK, and will chair the BSG's Annual Conference in Plymouth in 2016.
+Since joining Plymouth University in 2010, I have directed the IEMA-accredited Masters degree in Sustainable Environmental Management (2010-2017), and was the Honorary Secretary of the British Society for Geomorphology (2011-2014), working to promote geomorphology research and the professional status of geomorphology in the UK; I chaired the BSG's Annual Conference in Plymouth in 2016.
+In 2016-17, I was a EURIAS Senior Fellow, at the Collegium IAS, Universite de Lyon, France.
+In 2017, I was appointed as a conservation lead to the Environment Agency's South West Regional Flood and Coastal Committee.

 2005: CGeog (Geomorph) [Chartered Geographer with Geomorphology focus] Royal Geographical Society (with IBG), UK